guysqr/release-machine/README.md

 ## About the Release Machine

-The Release Machine is a software release workflow for deploying from multiple pipelines simultaneously, triggered by a `release-manifest.json` file being dropped in an S3 bucket.
+The Release Machine is a software release workflow for deploying from multiple pipelines simultaneously, triggered by a `release-manifest.json` file being dropped in an S3 bucket or posted to an API Gateway endpoint.

 The release process contains steps that

 1. Verify the manifest is valid and has not already been run
-2. If valid, records the release request and timestamp
+2. If valid, it records the release request and timestamp
 3. Triggers an execution for each of the requested pipelines
 4. Checks each pipeline execution's state every 30 seconds and records any changes
 5. Records the release as complete if all pipelines complete successfully